oyama/pico-ble-wifi-provisioning/README.md

 1. Open nRF Connect or similar app and scan for devices.
 Look for a name like `Pico 00:...` and connect.
 2. In the GATT service list, locate the following characteristics:

+> **Note**: Since this implementation uses custom UUIDs, characteristics will appear as "Unknown" in BLE tools.
+> Please refer to the UUID table below to identify which one is for SSID, Password, or IP Address.

 | Characteristic Name | UUID                                   | Description                       |
 |---------------------|----------------------------------------|-----------------------------------|
 | SSID                | `BE3D7601-0EA0-4E96-82E0-89AA6A3DC19F` | Wi-Fi SSID (read/write)           |